apache/streampipes-website/documentation/docs/06_extend-tutorial-data-processors.md

 int radius = parameters.extractor().singleValueParameter("radius", Float.class);
 ```

 Great!
 That's all we need to describe a data processor for usage in StreamPipes.
-Your controller class should look as follows:
+Your processor class should look as follows:

 ```java
 package org.apache.streampipes.pe.example;